Harshita0502/SteganoScan/README.md

 ## Usage:
 Installation: Ensure Python and required libraries are installed (see requirements.txt).
 ###### pip install -r requirements.txt
-Run StegnoScan: Execute the python file and follow the prompts to input file paths and select analysis options.
+Run SteganoScan: Execute the python file and follow the prompts to input file paths and select analysis options.
-###### python StegnoScan.py
+###### python SteganoScan.py
 Analysis Results: View extracted information or forensic analysis outputs for the chosen file.

 ## Limitations:
 Effectiveness may vary based on the file type and steganographic method used.
-Specific tools within StegnoScan may be more suitable for certain file formats.
+Specific tools within SteganoScan may be more suitable for certain file formats.

 ## Requirements:
 Python 3.6 or above
 Libraries: subprocess, os

 ## Disclaimer:
-StegnoScan is intended for educational and forensic purposes.
+SteganoScan is intended for educational and forensic purposes.
 Users should comply with legal regulations and ethical considerations.
 The tool's effectiveness may differ based on file types and hidden data nature.